 These flatworms possess a very peculiar characteristic, an impressive capacity for regeneration.
 All organisms possess some degree of regenerative capacities.
 For example, if you get a small cut (while shaving for example), if you are healthy, with time your skin will heal, leaving a scar or even heal completely if the cut is small enough.
 On the other hand, when a person has brain damage, due to accident or illness, the healing process is much more difficult or even impossible, as the nervous system cells in vertebrates display very limited regeneration capacities.
 In contrast, if you cut a planarian in two pieces, first, you will not kill it.
 Second, each part will develop into a complete worm half the original size in about a week (give or take, depending on the species).
 Remarkably, the tail segment will regenerate a complete nervous system, including a fully-functional brain!

-It gets better; if you cut one of them into 100 or even more than 200 pieces (the “record” seems to be 279 pieces), each tiny piece will eventually form a tiny complete worm, which will grow to its normal size (up to ¾ inches, again, depending on the species) if food is readily available.
+It gets better; if you cut one of them into 100 or even more than 200 pieces (the “record” seems to be 279 pieces, but take that with a grain of salt…), each tiny piece will eventually form a tiny complete worm, which will grow to its normal size (up to ¾ inches, again, depending on the species) if food is readily available.
 Based on these facts, it is no surprise that traditionally, flatworms have been used as an animal model in developmental biology and regeneration research.
 Can you imagine all the benefits that we could get if we learn the secrets of regeneration, particularly of the nervous system?
 Think about the people with spinal cord injury or brain damage.
 Research on this subject has the potential to result in treatment strategies for these and maybe other related conditions.

 Part of my own research focuses on the study of behavioral pharmacology and neuropharmacology, using freshwater planarians as a model organism.
 Doing research with planarians has many distinct advantages.
 Working with them is technically easy and relative inexpensive; we do not need complex incubators or big tanks to keep them.
 A big plus is that they do not bite or can harm you in any way!
 Also, these organisms provide an excellent animal model for when experiments using vertebrate animals are ethically, experimentally or financially impractical.